Sign In

 • Do you feel this course will give you the best value for money?

 • Who will you be working on?
-Many of the makeup schools ask students to work on each other, so you may only get half a day of hands-on practice.
+Many of the makeup schools ask students to work on each other, so you may only get half a day of hands on practice.
 Look for schools that bring in models for you to work on.
 Not ‘models’ in the fashion sense but a variety of faces, young, old, men, women, children, different ethnicity and complexion.

 WHAT SHOULD I EXPECT TO FIND ON A MUA’S WORKSTATION?

+Most MUAs have a personal preference when laying out their workstation; you will find the same cosmetics, but everyone has their preferred brands.
+MUAs will make sure their kit is in date and well stocked, brushes are clean, and they have everything they need when they start a job.
 MUAs charge a ‘kit rate’ or a ‘box rate’ per week which allows them to cover the cost of the makeup they are using on the actors.
-If the designer has a few products they like using, they will have factored this into the makeup budget and distribute accordingly.
+If the designer has a few products they like using, and wish to implement over the course of the job, they will have factored this into the makeup budget and distribute accordingly.

-• Clean cotton towels.
+• Clean cotton terry towels.
 MUAs will lay these out, so brushes and products don’t touch the table.

-• Hand sanitizers (99.9% Alcohol) and hand wipes.
+• Hand sanitisers (99.9% Alcohol) and hand wipes.

 • Water spray.

-• Bottled water (in case needed for eye, mouth or face).
+• Bottled water (incase needed for eye, mouth or face).

 • Grooming equipment for men.